Master of Industrial Distribution in Industrial Distribution

 To receive a graduate degree from Texas A&M University, students must earn one-third or more of the credits through the institution’s own direct instruction.
 This limitation also applies to joint degree programs.

-Exceptions will be permitted only in unusual cases and when petitioned by the student’s program and approved by the Director of the Master of Industrial Distribution Program and the Office of Graduate and Professional Studies.
+Exceptions will be permitted only in unusual cases and when petitioned by the student’s program and approved by the Director of the Master of Industrial Distribution Program and the Graduate and Professional School.

 A final oral examination is not required for the Master of Industrial Distribution degree.
 Except as noted above, the requirements for the degree of Master of Industrial Distribution are identical with those for the degree of Master of Science.